 Shuttered Gunstock Inn attracting interest from potential buyers

-After seven years of owning the historic Gunstock Inn, the Bastille family was forced to close.
-Several potential buyers have toured the inn since it closed, and a few have made offers.
-(COURTESY)
+GILFORD - After seven years of owning the historic Gunstock Inn, the Bastille family was forced to close its doors last week.

 The family - Richard, Maurine, Ed and Louise - bought the inn and its fitness center in 2006, and did their best to keep the 90-year-old inn's character while maintaining its reputation as one of the area's finest establishments.

 But in the years after they took over the inn, the sour economy caused a drop in business, Richard Bastille said.
 The family has been trying to sell the inn in past months as they kept the business going, but last week the family's bank stepped in and forced them to close its doors.

 "We put a lot of our lives into the inn," Bastille said.
 "It's sad to have to leave."

 But there is a silver lining of sorts, he said.
 Several potential buyers have toured the inn since it closed and a few have made offers, and though the bank has not yet accepted any of the bids, the family is hopeful.

 "It would be nice if someone took over and kept the inn as it should be, as we have," he said.
 "That would make us happy, if the right owner took over."